 Remind yourself that this is a completely normal and temporary part of your child’s development.

-I made it through the four-month thing feeling confident in my abilities as a parent when getting to the other side.
-Of course, my kiddo is napping as I type this, probably gearing up for his next sleep regression.
+However, my kiddo is napping as I type this and probably gearing up for his next sleep regression.
 I’ll go turn on the coffee maker now.